How to make a call from Cloud-registered H.323 endpoints

 - You can dial an extension: Dial the four-digit extension number

-- You can dial into a conference: Dial the seven-digit meeting ID for a StarLeaf conference or use the dialing details for any other conferencing service
+- You can dial into a meeting: Dial the seven-digit meeting ID for a StarLeaf meeting or use the dialing details for any other conferencing service

 - You can dial a video address that might be a series of letters, numbers or symbols

 You can simply dial a number.
 You can also dial an extension number for a user in your organization, and make PSTN calls, if your organization is configured to allow this.